micmejia/bible-dump/NKJV/Luke/Luke 1.md

 And He will reign over the house of Jacob forever, and of His kingdom there will be no end."

 ###### 34
-Then Mary said to the angel, "How can this be, since I [^g]do not know a man?"
+Then Mary said to the angel, "How can this be, since I do not know a man?"

 ###### 35
 And the angel answered and said to her, "_The_ Holy Spirit will come upon you, and the power of the Highest will overshadow you; therefore, also, that Holy One who is to be born will be called the Son of God.